ArashAh/version_control_workshop/part-2.md

     ❓ Can you verify if the content of the file is according to the corresponding commit?

-21. **Create a Branch from the detached head state:**
-    - If retaining changes, commit and create new branch:
+21. **Return to Main without change:**
+    - If you want to go back to main without any commit or change simply attach the head back and switch to main:
     ```bash
+    git switch -
+    git log --oneline --all
+    ```

+22. **Create a Branch from the detached head state:**
+    - Repeat step 20, now we want to make new branch from there
+    - Commit and create new branch:
+    ```bash
-    git switch -c <branch name>
+    git switch -c test-br
+    ```
+    Open `demo.txt` and add: “Input to test-bar branch by admin from detached head state”, save the file.

+    ```bash
     git commit -a -m "commit from the detached head state"
     ```
     ❓ Can you imagine a scenario where this functionality can be useful?
-22. **Switch Back to Main Branch:**
+23. **Switch Back to Main Branch:**
     ```bash
     git switch main
-    ```

-23. **Return to Main without change:**
-    - If you want to go back to main without any commit or change simply attach the head back and switch to main:
-    ```bash
-    git switch -
     ```

 ### [Back to first page](./README.md)